EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 Alternatively there is a snakemake rule specifically to set this up.
 You can run this with the command:
 `snakemake -s workflow/rules/tax_db.smk`

-If on OSX `wget` is not installed, you can install with `conda install -c conda-forge wget`
+If on OSX `wget` is not installed, you can install with `conda install -c conda-forge wget` or any ftp client will fetch this new_taxdump data for you.

 ## DRY RUN TAPIRS